-Jamie Fugitt represents entrepreneurs, emerging companies and technology startups.
-He organizes and forms businesses, helps with private investment and other financing and helps with company operations.
-His practice includes contracts, corporate and securities, management and governance, intellectual property, internet and software matters and general business transactions.
-Jamie also represents more traditional small and large businesses in the same practice areas.
+Jamie Fugitt represents entrepreneurs, investors, and technology startups.
+He helps to organize and form businesses, helps with private investment and other financing transactions, and helps with company operations.
+His practice also includes mergers and acquisitions, securities compliance, intellectual property, contracts, corporate governance, internet and software matters, and other general business transactions.
+Jamie also represents traditional small and large businesses in the same practice areas.

-In addition, Jamie represents filmmakers and other creative professionals, where he helps form businesses, raise financing and navigate production, distribution and other entertainment law agreements.
+In addition, Jamie represents filmmakers and other creative professionals, where he helps them to form their businesses and navigate financing, production, distribution, and other entertainment law agreements.

 Mid-South Super Lawyers, Rising Star, a Thomson Reuters Service, 2014-2015 (Business/Corporate)

-Mr. Fugitt received his Juris Doctor from Harvard Law School in 2009, where he served as article editor for the Harvard Environmental Law Review.
+Mr. Fugitt received his Juris Doctor from Harvard Law School, where he served as article editor for the Harvard Environmental Law Review.
 While attending law school, he participated in Harvard’s Program on Negotiation and served as an intern for the United States Attorney’s Office for the District of Massachusetts.

 Jamie graduated summa cum laude from the University of Arkansas in 2006 with a B.A. in cultural anthropology.
 He received the J. William Fulbright Honors College Fellowship and studied at the Universities of Oxford and Cambridge.

-Jamie has organized events and given recent talks on startup law, business law, contracts and intellectual property for artists and creative professionals.
-Formerly, he was co-editor for the Arkansas section of the American Bar Association’s Survey of State Class Action Law.
+He has organized events and given recent talks on startup law and finance, business law, contracts, and intellectual property for creative professionals.

-He lives in Little Rock with his wife and two children.
+He lives in Little Rock with his wife and three children.